-Ankle fusion is a type of surgery to fuse the bones of your ankle into one piece.
+Ankle fusion is a type of surgery to fuse the bones of your ankle into 1 piece.
+It’s

-It’s also known as ankle arthrodesis.
-The surgery is often done to treat arthritis
+also called ankle arthrodesis.
+The surgery is often done to treat arthritis in the

 The ankle joint is also called the tibiotalar joint.
 It’s where the shinbone (tibia)